-I. DISABILITY DUE TO OBESITY DESPITE NON-SURGICAL THERAPY: Appropriateness
+I. ELIGIBILITY DUE TO OBESITY DESPITE NON-SURGICAL THERAPY: Appropriateness

-A) Document obesity and assess for weight-related co-morbidities and exclusions
+A) Document obesity and assess for weight-related comorbidities and exclusions

 - 1) Measurement of height, weight.
-Calculation of Body Mass Index (BMI) - 2) Screen for co-morbidities - a) Screening for diabetes according to standard of the American Diabetes Association - b) Screening for hypertension according to US Preventive Task Force - c) Screening for hyperlipidemia according to US Preventive Task Force - d) Screen for obstructive sleep apnea with a validated survey tool and referral for specialty care, if needed; treat as required to assure patient safety - e) Include in the history screening questions for the following and pursue as indicated - (i) Gastroesophageal reflux disease (GERD) - (ii) Cardiovascular disease: coronary, carotid, peripheral - (iii) Pulmonary disease, including asthma - (iv) Arthritis in weight-bearing joints - (v) Liver disease - (vi) Other physical limitations interfering with daily activity - Screen for emotional, cognitive, and motivational patient factors.
-The center or practitioner providing bariatric surgery must be accountable for a formal psychological evaluation of patients under consideration for bariatric surgery and an integrated, multidisciplinary preand postoperative care program. - a) Consider patient's motivation to engage in weight loss program with a validated tool - b) Screen for depression using a validated tool - c) Screen for dementia with a validated tool - 4) Screen for additional exclusion criteria - a) Female patients: screening for pregnancy, or intent to become pregnant within a year of surgery - b) Active life-limiting illness that would preclude benefit from weight loss - c) Screen for other factors as determined by the multidisciplinary care team - 5) Document self-reported loss of function with Patient Reported Outcomes Measurement Information System-10[®] (PROMIS-10)
+Calculation of Body Mass Index (BMI) - 2) Screen for co-morbidities - a) Screen for diabetes according to standard of the American Diabetes Association - b) Screen for hypertension according to US Preventive Task Force - c) Screen for hyperlipidemia according to US Preventive Task Force - d) Evaluate for obstructive sleep apnea with a low threshold to refer patients to sleep medicine specialist for evaluation - e) Include in the history screening questions for the following and pursue as indicated: - (i) Gastroesophageal reflux disease (GERD) - (ii) Cardiovascular disease: coronary, carotid, peripheral - (iii) Pulmonary disease, including asthma - (iv) Arthritis in weight-bearing joints - (v) Liver disease - (vi) Other physical limitations interfering with daily activity - 3) Screen for emotional, cognitive, and motivational patient factors.
+The center or practitioner providing bariatric surgery must be accountable for a formal psychological evaluation of patients under consideration for bariatric surgery and an integrated, multidisciplinary preand postoperative care program. - a) Consider patient's motivation to engage in weight loss program with a validated tool - b) Screen for depression using a validated tool - c) Screen for dementia using a validated tool - 4) Screen for additional exclusion criteria - a) Female patients: screening for pregnancy, or intent to become pregnant within a year of surgery - b) Active life-limiting illness that would preclude benefit from weight loss - c) Screen for other factors as determined by the multidisciplinary care team - 5) Document self-reported loss of function with Patient Reported Outcomes Measurement Information System-10[®] (PROMIS-10)